ibm-cloud-docs/atracker/services/at_events_iam.md

 | `iam-identity.user-refreshtoken.login`   | This is an event that is generated when the initiator logs in to {{site.data.keyword.cloud_notm}}, or when an initiator that is already logged in requests a new refresh token to run an action. |
 | `iam-identity.user-passcode.login` `iam-identity.trustedprofile-apikey.login` | This is an event that is generated when the initiator logs in to {{site.data.keyword.cloud_notm}} by applying a trusted profile, or when an initiator that is already logged in by applying a trusted profile requests a new refresh token to run an action. |
 | `iam-identity.user.logout` | This is an event that is generated when the initiator logs out of the {{site.data.keyword.cloud_notm}}. |
-{: caption="Table 9.
-Events that are generated for user login and logout actions" caption-side="top"}
+{: caption="Events that are generated for user login and logout actions" caption-side="top"}